 Ideally, a large paella pan (the Amazon affiliate link opens in a new tab).

-However, I don’t have one, so I always use my large and rather shallow Dutch oven.
+However, I donโt have one, so I always use my large and rather shallow Dutch oven.
 You need a large one for this chicken chorizo paella, or the ingredients will overflow the pan.
-Mine has a diameter of 30 cm/12 inches and a depth of 8 cm/3-inches, and it was full.
-(Amazon affiliate link)
+Mine has a diameter of 12 inches/ 30 cm and a depth of 3 inches/ 8 cm, and it was full.

-- Step #1: Cook chicken and sausage, stirring often.
-Remove from the pan.
-Chorizo releases a lot of fat during cooking; discard it, leaving only 1-2 tablespoons of it.
+Step #1: Cook chicken and sausage, stirring often.
+Remove.
+Discard excess chorizo fat, leaving only 1-2 tablespoons of it in the pot.

-- Step #3: Deglaze with the white wine and stir for about 1 minute until the wine mostly evaporates.
+Step #3: Deglaze with wine and stir for 1 minute until the wine mostly evaporates.

-- Step #4: Add diced tomato and roasted red pepper, and cook for 5 minutes.
+Step #4: Add tomato and roasted red pepper, and cook for 5 minutes.
 Shortly stir paprika, saffron, and salt into the pot.

-- Step #5: Add chicken stock and bring to a boil.
-Add the rice, chicken, and chorizo.
-Stir to combine, cover tightly, and bring to a boil again.
-Reduce heat to low.
-Cook gently for 20 minutes.
+Step #5: Add stock and bring to a boil.
+Add rice and meat.
+Combine, cover tightly, and bring to a boil.
+Cook gently on low for 20 minutes.

-- Step #6: Add the peas, nestle them carefully into the rice without disturbing the bottom, and continue cooking for another 10 minutes.
+Step #6: Nestle the peas into the rice without disturbing the bottom, and cook for another 10 minutes.

-- Step #7: Remove from the heat and let sit, covered, for about 10 minutes.
+Step #7: Remove the paella without seafood from the heat and let sit, covered, for about 10 minutes.
 This will allow the rice to absorb all the liquid that might still be left in the pan and to develop more flavor.
 Sprinkle with chopped parsley and serve with lemon wedges.

 What is the socarrat?

-- Reheat in the microwave, place the leftovers in a smaller pot and reheat on the stovetop.
+Reheat it in the microwave or on the stovetop.
+Place the leftovers in a smaller pot and reheat on the stovetop.
 Add a splash of water or stock and reheat slowly, stirring very carefully occasionally.
 The food should be piping hot again.

 Ingredients